 LAX is Alaska's primary gateway to Latin America with service to Guadalajara, Mexico; Liberia, Costa Rica; and Puerto Vallarta, Mexico; just to name a few.
 From LAX, Alaska also serves small California destinations such as Santa Rosa and Medford.
 One glaring omission from Alaska's route offerings from LAX is of the trans-con variety.
 Alaska's only trans-con destination from LAX is the D.C. region with service to both Washington National and Baltimore Washington.

 Virgin America, on the other hand, serves Boston, Chicago, New York JFK and Newark, Washington Dulles and National, and Orlando from LAX.

 In San Francisco, which is Virgin America's primary hub, Alaska has a much smaller presence compared to at LAX.
 Like at LAX, Virgin serves many east coast destinations ranging from Boston to D.C.

 In this aspect, the route networks of Virgin America and Alaska line up nicely, with only one region, the D.C. area, receiving an excessive amount of service.

 Trans-continental routes are some of the most profitable in the United States.
 Recently, JetBlue and American Airlines have brought lie flat seats to the trans-con market as the U.S. carriers wrestle for control of the lucrative top end of the market.

-However, one thing is certain: with the acquisition of Virgin America, Alaska has the most robust west coast route network out of all the other U.S. airlines with bases stretching all the way from Seattle to San Diego.
+With the acquisition of Virgin America, Alaska has one of the most robust west coast route networks out of all the U.S. airlines with bases stretching all the way from Seattle to San Diego.

 a d v e r t i s e m e n t